Area(s) of ExpertiseArt Criticism, Photography history and theory, Contemporary Art, Feminist & Queer Art, Postcolonial and Visual Culture Theory

 Assistant Professor, Art History

 Gabrielle Moser is a writer and independent curator.
 Her writing has appeared in venues including Artforum, Art in America, ARTnews, Canadian Art, Fillip, Flash Art, Journal of Curatorial Studies, Journal of Visual Culture, n paradoxa, Photography & Culture, photographies Prefix Photo and the edited volumes Photography and the Optical Unconscious (Duke UP, 2017) and Contemporary Citizenship, Art, and Visual Culture: Making and Being Made (Routledge 2017).
-She is the author of the forthcoming book, Projecting Citizenship: photography and belonging in the British Empire (Penn State UP, 2018).
+She is the author of the book, Projecting Citizenship: photography and belonging in the British Empire (Penn State UP, 2019).
 She has organized exhibitions for Access Gallery, Gallery TPW, the Morris and Helen Belkin Art Gallery, Oakville Galleries and Vtape.
 Moser has held fellowships at the Paul Mellon Centre for the Study of British Art, Ryerson Image Centre, the University of British Columbia and was a Fulbright Visiting Scholar in the department of Modern Culture and Media at Brown University in 2017.
-She holds a PhD in art history and visual culture from York University and is a member of the Toronto Photography Seminar, and a founding member of EMILIA-AMALIA feminist working group.
+She holds a PhD in art history and visual culture from York University and is a founding member of EMILIA-AMALIA feminist working group.